younga21/CyberSecurity_Course/README.md

 ## Project Diagram

 The diagram below is a map of the Azure environment I have created, detailing the virtual machines and protocols used to access them.
-It also notes the DVWA image is being used within an Ansible container.
+It also notes how the DVWA image is being used within ansible.

 ![](Diagrams/azure-red-diagram.PNG)